-Unschooling doesn’t mean no formal lessons or teaching, personally my children have taught me a whole lot over the years.
-For me the idea is that parents/adults help and guide children to learn what they want to learn, sometimes that’s through sharing information, sometimes that’s showing them how to do something, sometimes it’s organizing resources or requested lessons, sometimes it’s backing off and letting them do it themselves and sometimes it’s following your own curiosity.
+Unschooling doesn’t mean no formal lessons or teaching, rather it’s choosing when those things might be useful or necessary.
+For me the idea is that parents/adults help and guide children to learn what they want to learn, sometimes that’s through sharing information, sometimes that’s showing them how to do something, sometimes it’s organizing resources or requested lessons, sometimes it’s backing off and letting them do it themselves and sometimes most importantly it’s following your own curiosity.

 While I focus a lot on my children learning, there is another really important part of unschooling.
 Modelling the behavior we want to see, if we want our child to read, we need to read, read for ourselves, read to our children, listen to audio books, visit the library, by immersing ourselves and our families in literature and children can’t help but want to read.
 If we want our child to be curious, we need to be curious, follow our own interests, show our children how amazing and interesting we think our world is and they will see it too.